-Chef: I wanted to be a bread maker chef, it was my only passion *starts crying*
+Chef: I wanted to be a bread maker, it was my only passion starts crying

-• *Chef actually learns to bake bread over the next few months, and it’s 5x more fun in the kitchen every day and is now excited about coming into work*
+• Chef actually learns to bake bread over the next few months, and it’s 5 times more fun in the kitchen every day, and he's excited to go to work.

-• *Customers love restaurant because bread is baked fresh and people give it compliments*
+• Customers love the restaurant because bread is baked fresh and people give it compliments.

 Now… Do you see how silly the shame is?

 Do you see how easy it is to cover up?
 To pretend the bread is not moldy and crusty?

 Instead of continuing to cover up the shame of not having it…See reality for how it is so that you can ACTUALLY get the things that you want.

 Let’s build momentum, from where you are without shame and with clarity about where you truly want to go...

 Think of your current situation, whatever that may be.